Why This Trip?

 If you're here before the end of September, take a day cruise into the stunning waters of Resurrection Bay and Kenai Fjords to see glaciers and wildlife.
 After September, you can still have this experience by booking a custom charter into Resurrection Bay, where the waters are calm and you'll have plenty of opportunities to spot wildlife like whales and sea otters.
-Plus, cruises here are no longer than 5 hours, so you'll have time for another activity, like cross-country skiing on some of Seward's scenic trails.

 Fly from Anchorage to Fairbanks

 8 View on Map

 Catch a quick, one-hour flight from Anchorage to Fairbanks.
 If you take an early flight, start exploring.
 Begin at the University of Alaska Museum of the North, where you'll get a fascinating glimpse of the cultures and wildlife that call this part of Alaska home, as well as a deep dive into contemporary Native Alaska art.
 Then experience a winter activity like dog sledding, ice fishing, or snowmachining.

 In fall, some dog sledding companies offer an augmented tour on an ATV or wheeled cart.

 Of course, you'll want to see the northern lights if they appear; ask your Fairbanks Hotel to give you an aurora wake-up call.
 You can also opt to book into a specialty lodge, specifically designed to view the northern lights.

 Take today to go on another exciting winter tour and try one of the very Alaskan sports you didn't get the chance to do yesterday.